Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 party's influence over the Key Issue.

-The Character is not allowed to split the effect of Influence: it is either fully a Gathering Actionor a Sabotage Action.
+The Character is not allowed to split the effect of Influence: it is either fully a Gathering Action or a Sabotage Action.

 ### Key Issue Control